Head of Faculty: Andrew Beecher

 The mathematics program at Campbell High School aims to promote a positive attitude towards mathematics and its relevance to students both personally and in their community.
 The program gives students the opportunity to develop a sound understanding of mathematics and its processes by following the Australian Curriculum.

-A common course of study is provided to students in years 8 and 9, which is structured to accommodate the range of students in each cohort.
-Extension classes exists in year 8 and 9 to extend gifted students.
+In years 8 and 9, the course is structured to accommodate the range of students in each cohort.
 The year 8 and 9 courses cover the basic skills of mathematics and enable students to be numerate in our society as well as preparing them for further mathematical enquiry.

 Students at Campbell High School have the opportunity to compete in a number of national mathematics competitions including the Computational and Algorithmic Competition, ICAS Mathematics Competition and the Australian Mathematics Competition.
 Students who have an interest in the creative understanding of mathematics can also join the mathematics and engineering section of the Tournament of Minds.